Josiahfrederick/Josiahfrederick/README.md

 <h1>Explanation

-- There are some issues I have to say, as I was unable to use azure due to me not having the funds or a card of my own to use as a form of payment to use azure
+- There are some issues I have to say, as I was unable to use azure due to me not having the funds or a card of my own to use as a form of payment to use azure.

+- In all, I am sorry if this Portfolio us lack luster, in the further future, I may be able to provide a proper or a best performing  portfolio.